RT751/logistic_growth/README.md

 $N(t) = \frac{(6 * 10^{10})(975.5486201) e^{(0.01004)(4980)}}{(6 * 10^{10})-(975.5486201)+((975.5486201) e^{(0.01004)(4980)}}) = 6 * 10^{10} = 60,000,000,000$

+According to the logistic growth equation, N is equal to K ($6 * 10^{10}$) at 4980 minutes.
+This is expected as population growth has stabilised by 4980 minutes on the graph.

 The calculated values can be confirmed by producing the functions in R and inputting t = 4980:
 ```
 #defining parameters